burneystarke/ezazssh/README.md

 ## Tips
 - Press `W` to set your windows user if you are connecting to a windows VM
-- While selecting your subscription, use `D` to save it as the default the next time you load
+- While selecting your subscription, use `D` to save it as the default

 ## Prerequisites